 \section{Noisy Quantum neural networks}

-In this section, we develop quantitative Universal Approximation Theorems for noisy quantum neural networks.
-These results apply both to the Fourier-integrable functions in \eqref{eq:Fspaces} and to expectation functions, as considered in Section~\ref{subsec:expectations}.
-In particular, the results apply to the Black-Scholes model.

-We start with the setup considered in~\cite[Section~2]{gonon2023universal}, where a quantum circuit evolves the initial quantum state to the output state.
-To account for noise in physical quantum hardware, this setup must be translated to a density operator formalism.
-In the wavefunction formalism of~\cite{gonon2023universal}, the initial state is $\ket{0}^{\otimes \nf}$, where~$\nf$ is the number of qubits.
+We now develop quantitative Universal Approximation Theorems for noisy QNNs.
+These results apply both to the Fourier-integrable functions in \eqref{eq:Fspaces} and to expectation functions, as in Section~\ref{subsec:expectations}, and in particular, to the Black-Scholes model.
+We start with the setup from~\cite[Section~2]{gonon2023universal}, where a quantum circuit evolves an initial quantum state to an output one.
+To account for noise in quantum hardware, this setup must be translated to a density operator formalism.
+In the wavefunction formalism of~\cite{gonon2023universal}, the initial $\nf$-qubit state is $\ket{0}^{\otimes \nf}$.
 In the density operator formalism, this corresponds to the pure state density matrix $\rho_0 = \ketbra{0}{0}^{\otimes \nf}$, which then evolves to